twada/power-assert-renderers/README.md

 DESCRIPTION
 ---------------------------------------
-`power-assert-renderers` is various output renderers for [power-assert](http://github.com/power-assert-js/power-assert).
+`power-assert-renderers` is a set of various output renderers for [power-assert](http://github.com/power-assert-js/power-assert) extracted out from [power-assert-formatter](https://github.com/power-assert-js/power-assert-formatter).

 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/power-assert-js/power-assert) project for more documentation.